mar10/wsgidav/doc/sphinx/user_guide_configure.rst

 -----------------------

-This format uses plain Python syntax, which allows us to use Python data structures, and even write helpers function, etc.
+This format uses plain Python syntax, which allows us to use Python data structures, and even write helper functions, etc.

-This is the most powerful and flexible format, that can be used for complex scenarios.
+This is the most powerful and flexible format, that can be used in complex scenarios.

 See the :doc:`sample_wsgidav_conf` example.